Commuters on a railway platform as a train arrives

 Which Norfolk town is best for commuting to London?

-Diss offers the shortest rail time to London at around 1 hour 35 minutes.
+Diss offers the shortest rail time to London at around 1 hour 17 minutes on the fastest services.
 Norwich has the most frequent services.
 Attleborough is a good compromise between price and commute time.
 The best choice depends on whether you prioritise journey time, frequency, or property value.

 Can you commute from Norfolk to Cambridge?

-The Norwich to Cambridge rail journey takes around 1 hour 20 minutes with a change at Ely.
+The Norwich to Cambridge rail journey takes around 1 hour 15 minutes on direct Greater Anglia services.
 By car, it is roughly 1 hour 30 minutes via the A11.
 Towns in south-west Norfolk like Thetford and Downham Market are closer to Cambridge by road.
 Hybrid working makes this commute increasingly practical.

 How much does a Norfolk to London train season ticket cost?